What is a Credit Memo?

 Written by Eddy Hood

 Owners of small- to medium-sized businesses get orders from customers, send out invoices, receive payments, and deal with correspondence from vendors.
 In short, business owners have a wide variety of accounting matters that demand their time and attention.
-That's where the team of expert accountants at Ignite Spot comes in.
+That's where expert accountants at Ignite Spot comes in.
 We have experience handling many types of bookkeeping tasks for small business owners.
 Our online services include assistance with accounts payable and receivable as well as credit card management, payroll, and more.
 Our firm of accountants can even help business owners at tax time.
 A credit memo is one example of a typical document that our accountants deal with.
 But what is a credit memo?
 Check out some information on credit memos and learn how they are used by businesses.

 What is a Credit Memo?